SarthakD187/metricfoundry/README.md

   headers, and request bodies before staging them in S3.
 * **Databases:** execute SQL queries against JDBC/SQLAlchemy compatible databases (including SQLite for local extracts) and persist the result set as CSV or JSONL.
-Connection strings can be provided inline _or_ referenced via AWS Secrets Manager / Systems Manager Parameter Store identifiers so credentials never transit the API payload.
+The API now persists connection metadata under a dedicated `connection` object on each job.
+Inline URLs use `{ "type": "inline", "url": "..." }` while secure deployments reference AWS Secrets Manager or Systems Manager Parameter Store, for example `{ "type": "secretsManager", "secretArn": "...", "secretField": "url" }`.
+The staging Lambda resolves these indirections at runtime so credentials never transit the API payload.
 * **Warehouses:** target Snowflake, Redshift, BigQuery, or Databricks using the same SQL workflow, producing staged artifacts tagged with warehouse metadata for downstream observability.
-Warehouse connectors share the same secret and parameter indirection used by databases, letting teams centralise credential management.
+Warehouse connectors share the same connection schema, letting teams centralise credential management across both OLTP and analytical systems.

 This connector catalogue underpins the platform's "any dataset" promise while keeping the job orchestration API consistent for every source type.